PDC-support/PDC-support-web/software/vasp/general.md

 srun --hint=nomultithread vasp
 ```
-Since OpenMP is supported by this module, you can also submit a job
+Since OpenMP is supported by VASP 6.4.3, you can also submit a job
 requesting 64 MPI processes per node and 2 OpenMP threads per MPI
 process, using the job script below.
 Please note that in this case
 you need to specify ``--cpus-per-task``, ``OMP_NUM_THREADS``, and ``OMP_PLACES``.